couchdeveloper/RXPromise/README.md

 -----
 ## Overview

-A _promise_ is a lightweight primitive to manage asynchronous patterns.
-Basically, a promise represents the _eventual result_ of an asynchronous function or method.
-A similar concept are _futures_.
-For a more detailed introduction you may read the wiki article: [Futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises).
+A _promise_ is a lightweight object which helps to solve asynchronous programming problems.
+A promise represents the _eventual result_ of an asynchronous operation.
+Equal and similar concepts are also called _future_, _deferred_ or _delay_.
+A more detailed introduction can be found in the wiki article: [Futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises).

+`RXPrimise` strives to meet the requirements specified in the [Promises/A+ specification](https://github.com/promises-aplus/promises-spec) as close as possible.
+The specification was originally written for the JavaScript language but the architecture and the design can be implemented in virtually any language.

-This implementation follows a "non-blocking" style.
-That means, when utilizing RXPromise's principal methods, an implementation will resemble a purely asynchronous and thread-safe system, where no thread is ever blocked.
+`RXPromise` implementation follows a "non-blocking" style. `RXPromise`'s principal methods are all *asynchronous and thread-safe*.
+That means, a particular implementation utilizing `RXPromise` will resemble a purely *asynchronous* and also *thread-safe* system, where no thread is ever blocked.
 (There are a few exceptions where certain miscellaneous methods *do* block).

-More specifically, this implementation strives to be as close as possible to the [Promises/A+ specification](https://github.com/promises-aplus/promises-spec).
-The Promises/A+ specification defines the API and behavior of a _promise_.
-The specification was originally written for the Javascript language but the architecture and the design can be implemented in virtually any language.
+In addition to the requirements stated in the Promise/A++ specification the `RXPrimise` library contains a number of useful extensions.
+For example, it's possible to specify the execution context of the success and failure handler which helps to synchronize access to shared resources.

+Additionally, `RXPromise` supports *cancellation*, which is invaluable in virtual every real application.
+And furthermore, there are a couple of helper methods which makes it especially easy to manage a list or a group of asynchronous operations.

+#### Why do we need promises?

-Promises will be invaluable when dealing with asynchronous architectures which make the code effectively look like it were synchronous.
-When a synchronous function returns a value, a asynchronous function will return a promise whose value represents the eventual result of the asynchronous function, including a possible error:
+Promises will be invaluable when dealing with *asynchronous* architectures which make the code effectively look like it were *synchronous*.

+When a synchronous function returns a *value*, an asynchronous function will return a *promise* whose value represents the eventual result of the asynchronous function (possibly an error, too):

-Synchronous style:
+**Synchronous style:**

     -(NSArray*) synchronousFetchUsersWithParams:(NSDictionary*)parameters error:(NSError**)error;

-Asynchronous style:
+**Asynchronous style:**

     -(RXPromise*) fetchUsersWithParams:(NSDictionary*)parameters;

-Assuming there is an asynchronous task which actually performs and evaluates the result of the methods, the synchronous method will block the current thread and put it into a suspended state until the result ist available and eventually returned.
-The asynchronous method will not block the current thread, instead it will return immediately - yet the *actual* result is not yet evailable.
+Assuming there is an underlying asynchronous task which actually performs and evaluates the result of the method, the synchronous method will *block* the current thread and put it into a suspended state until the result is available.
+Then the thread resumes and returns the result.

+In contrast, the asynchronous method will not block the current thread, instead it will return *immediately* - yet the *actual* result is not yet available.
 The _eventual result_ will be represented by the promise.

+The result can be obtained by "registering" success respectively failure handlers:

+**Obtaining the eventual result:**

+Registering the handlers will be achieved with the `then` respectively the `thenOn` property:

+`promise.then(<success_handler>, <error_handler>);`

+The *success handler* has a parameter `result` of type `id` which will be passed through and which is the actual result value of the asynchronous task.

+Naturally, the *error handler* has a parameter `error` of type `NSError*` which contains the error returned by the asynchronous task when it failed.

+For example:

+    promise.then(^(id result){
+        ...
+        return nil;
+    }, ^id(NSError* error){
+        ...
+        return nil;
+    });

+The signature of both handlers is described below in [The Principal API of the Promise](the_principal_api_of_the_promise).

-The returned promise will be created by the underlaying _asynchronous task_ - an "asynchronous result provider" within the asynchronous method `fetchUsersWithParams:error:` and then returned to the client.
+The returned promise will be created by the underlying _asynchronous task_ - an "asynchronous result provider" within the asynchronous method `fetchUsersWithParams:error:` and then immediately returned to the client.
 The "asynchronous result provider" is an object whose lifetime extends up to the point at which it has finished its task and has the result available.
 When the result is available, or when the task failed to compute, the "asynchronous result provider" _resolves_ its promise with the result of the task or the reason of the failure.

-A promise is initially in the state _pending_ - that is, it is not resolved yet.
+A promise is initially in the state _pending_ - that is, it is not *resolved* yet.
 Then, at some indeterminable time it will be resolved with either the result value or with a reason for the failure.
 After it has been resolved, its state will then be either _fulfilled_ or _rejected_.

-A promise can only be resolved once.
+A promise can be resolved only *once*.
 Once a promise has been resolved its state cannot change anymore.
-Further attempts to fulfill or reject a resolved promise will have no effect.
+Further attempts to *fulfill* or *reject* a resolved promise will have no effect.

-The "consumer" (the client) of the asynchronous task can setup handlers (blocks) which will be invoked when the promise has been resolved.
+The "consumer" (the client) of the asynchronous task can setup *handlers* (blocks) which will be invoked when the promise has been resolved.
 There are two kinds of handlers: the _completion handler_ which will be invoked when the promise has been fulfilled and the _error handler_ which will be invoked when the promise has been rejected.

 #### Example

 Suppose we want to implement an utility method `fetchUsers` which should download users using a network request method, get a representation as an `NSArray` of `Users`, and finally update a table view.
-Loading data from a network request typically may take undeterminable time to finish.
+Loading data from a network request typically may take indeterminable time to finish.
 Thus, virtually all reasonable approaches employ an asynchronous style.
 But lets assume we would have a synchronous convenient method `synchronousFetchUsersWithParams::error:`.

 Our utility method `fetchUser` has to be asynchronous, since it will be invoked from the main thread, and the main thread should never block.
 Thus, a viable implementation utilizing a synchronous convenient method `synchronousFetchUsersWithParams:error:`may look as follows: